 Thread by thread, Joe unravels the tapestry of Carl’s conviction.
 But as he and Lila dig deeper into the circumstances of the crime, the stakes grow higher.
 Will Joe discover the truth before it’s too late to escape the fallout?

-The Light Between Oceans by M. L. Stedman (8 copies + Audiobook)
+The Light Between Oceans by M. L. Stedman (345 pages, 8 copies + Audiobook)

 After four harrowing years on the Western Front, Tom Sherbourne returns to Australia and takes a job as the lighthouse keeper on Janus Rock, nearly half a day’s journey from the coast.
 To this isolated island, where the supply boat comes once a season, Tom brings a young, bold, and loving wife, Isabel.
 Years later, after two miscarriages and one stillbirth, the grieving Isabel hears a baby’s cries on the wind.
 A boat has washed up onshore carrying a dead man and a living baby.

 Tom, who keeps meticulous records and whose moral principles have withstood a horrific war, wants to report the man and infant immediately.
 But Isabel insists the baby is a “gift from God,” and against Tom’s judgment, they claim her as their own and name her Lucy.
 When she is two, Tom and Isabel return to the mainland and are reminded that there are other people in the world.
 Their choice has devastated one of them.